-It is hard to know which harvest is growing faster in this fertile and beautiful valley: tourists or fruit.
-Certainly, bounty abounds in this ever-more-popular lovely swath midway between Vancouver and Alberta.
-The moniker 'Canada's Napa Valley' is oft repeated and somewhat apt.
+It's hard to know which harvest is growing faster in this fertile and beautiful valley midway between Vancouver and Alberta: tourists or fruit.
 The 180km-long Okanagan Valley is home to orchards of peaches and apricots, and scores of excellent wineries whose vines spread across the terraced hills, soaking up some of Canada's sunniest weather.
 The valley has provided a summer escape for generations of Canadians, who frolic in the string of lakes linking the Okanagan's towns.